Finasteride Alternatives

 1. It Is Not Generally Recommended For Women

 Finasteride is mainly prescribed to men, it is not generally recommended for women with female pattern baldness.
-This is because Finasteride works by blocking the enzyme which converts testosterone into DHT.
+This is because it works by blocking the enzyme which converts testosterone into DHT.
 The female body produces much smaller amounts of testosterone and DHT compared to the male body.
 Therefore, it will not have the same effect on women.
 It may be prescribed to women in rare cases.

 2. Unwanted Side Effects

 Some individuals may avoid Finasteride due to the unwanted side effects.
-Like any other medication, Finasteride has some common side effects including decreased sex drive, erectile dysfunction and depression.
+Like any other medication, finasteride has some common side effects including decreased sex drive, erectile dysfunction and depression.
 These side effects affect more than 1 in every 100 people, although they may reduce over time.
 [3]

 3. Other Hair Loss Conditions